Quick answer

 1. Stop safely

-If the warning is red, flashing or paired with overheating, pull over safely.
+If the warning is red, flashing or paired with overheating, pull over safely and switch off.

 2. Let the engine cool

 Do not remove the coolant cap while hot.
-Pressurised coolant can cause burns.
+Pressurised coolant can cause serious burns.

 3. Check coolant level